-content, including in part the same titles shown in movie theaters.
-However, without the Movie Theater Exemption, these stations generally required PRO license agreements to cover all possible uses of music in their programming, despite the inability to negotiate for individual songs.
+In the decades following the creation of the Movie Theater Exemption, television has changed significantly.
+Stations no longer heavily feature live content, relying instead on licensed content, including the same titles shown in movie theaters.
+However, without the Movie Theater Exemption, these stations generally have required PRO license agreements to cover all possible uses of music in their programming, despite the inability to negotiate for individual songs.
 As their programming circumstances began to change, the TV broadcasters brought suit to obtain injunctive relief similar to that the movie theaters enjoy.
-However, in BMI v.
-CBS, the Supreme Court declined to hold that a blanket license was a per se violation of the Sherman Act, because of the protections of the Decrees.
+However, in Broadcast Music, Inc. v.
+Columbia Broadcasting System, Inc., the Supreme Court declined to hold that a blanket license was a per se violation of the Sherman Act, because of the protections of the Decrees.
 As a result of this decision, subsequent cases have required lower courts to grapple with the individual facts of every challenge, often to the detriment of plaintiff broadcasters.
-Without the protection of the Movie Theater Exemption and the direct precedent of Alden-Rochelle and Witmark, these broadcast plaintiffs have a "long and unsuccessful" record of attempting to prove that the blanket licenses offered by ASCAP and BMI-as regulated by the Decrees-are illegal under the antitrust laws.
-48 In multiple challenges. courts relied on various provisions in the Decrees, such as the availability of licenses on application, and the rate court, among others, to conclude that there were viable and practically available alternatives to the blanket license.
+Without the protection of the Movie Theater Exemption and the direct precedent of Alden-Rochelle and Witmark, these broadcast plaintiffs have a "long and unsuccessful" record of attempting prove that the blanket licenses offered by ASCAP and BMI are illegal under the antitrust laws.
+In multiple challenges, courts relied on various provisions in the Decrees such as the availability of licenses on application, and the rate court, among others to conclude that there were viable and practically available alternatives to the blanket license.